CLOSE X

 A Hive of Activity

 Around this balcony, though, were dozens of little stalls each with a woman serving slices of the giant pigs (the Porky kind) on spits, along with a side of fried potato pancakes.
-After one of the women gave us a taste, it was apparent that fatty pork was a popular local dish.
+After one of the women gave us a taste, it was readily apparent that fatty pork was a popular local dish.

 Guinea Pigs Galore